ShamanRShetty/Mental-Wellness/README.md

 - **Backend**: Dockerfile included; configured to run on port 8080 with a health check endpoint at `/`.
 - **Frontend**: Static build via `npm run build`, deployable to Firebase Hosting, Vercel, Netlify, etc.

-## License

-Specify a license (e.g., MIT) if you intend this project to be open source.